HiveProject2021/Hivecoin/whitepaper/README.md

 We tribute to Bitcoin and Ravencoin founders and hard-work developers in these areas over the years.
 At the same time, we sincerely thank Bitcoin and Ravencoin for their efforts and contributions in establishing digital currencies and blockchain development.
 Appreciate the valued code and research results of the predecessors, Hivecoin is created by standing on the shoulders of giants.

 > **Abstract** Hivecoin is a blockchain platform that integrates simplified smart contracts.
 According to the Bitcoin protocol's UTXO model to develop and test,  and based on Ravencoin and the Bitcoin code branch to create.
 Hivecoin creates a simplified version of the smart contract module and uses it to implement asset issuance, asset transaction, asset mortgage, community autonomy, master node network, budget review, and DEFI.
 Hivecoin is free and open-source of information.
 Hivecoin uses a combination of Proof of Work (POW) and Proof of Service (POSE); uses the KAWPOW algorithm created to resist ASC miners.
-Open mines 45% of Hivecoin (HVN) and distributes the other 45% of HVN to all master nodes of Hivecoin (Mortgage 1,000,000 HVN requested), and the remaining 10% is distributed to contributors in Hivecoin community.
+Open mines 45% of Hivecoin (HVQ) and distributes the other 45% of HVQ to all master nodes of Hivecoin (Mortgage 1,000,000 HVQ requested), and the remaining 10% is distributed to contributors in Hivecoin community.

 ## 1 Introduction